 Each donator to a dog’s campaign receives a thank you note from MBF at the time of their donation, and information for their accountant.
 At the end of the campaign, we email all who donated for that dog (with email addresses hidden), to thank them for donations again and to say that the campaign is closed.
 We do not share any information about donators, except their names (unless they donated anonymously).

 Payments for Treatment

 Funds that cannot be used for a dog are redistributed to General Fund to help other dogs.
 MBF funds are not available for past due balances, diagnostics, experimental treatments or clinical trials, treatment for health issues other than cancer, palliative care or euthanasia.
 Payments are made to veterinary clinics, pharmaceutical distributors or pharmacies for a dog’s surgery or chemo treatments, including drugs used in those treatments and clinic fees.

 A Note about CareCredit

 If you have received a line of credit from CareCredit (or any resource), we suggest that you do not charge through more than the treatment amount, at the time of each treatment.
-For example, do not charge $1,000 for the clinic to hold as a credit on your account.
+For example, don’t charge $1,000 for the clinic to hold as a credit on your account.
 We cannot make a payment if there is a credit balance on your account… and the veterinary clinic is not a bank.